[Home]

 13. Hong Kong Customs introduced the IVRS in January 2000, replacing the old system which had been introduced in April 1995 in support of the “Serving the Community Scheme” to provide better services to the public.
 The IVRS is well received by the public and entertains an average of 5,000 calls per month.

-14. The public can access information about Hong Kong Customs via the department’s Homepage under the HKSAR Government’s Internet Website at <http://www.customs.gov.hk>.
+Internet Website14.
+The public can access information about Hong Kong Customs via the department’s Homepage under the HKSAR Government’s Internet Website at <http://www.customs.gov.hk>.
 The Customs Homepage contains information on the organisational structure and functions of the department.

 TRAINING

-16. Hong Kong Customs conducts training session for the business community to assist their understanding of and compliance with Customs requirements.
+Courses, Seminars and Workshops16.
+Hong Kong Customs conducts training session for the business community to assist their understanding of and compliance with Customs requirements.
 For instance, periodic training sessions and presentations on money laundering and terrorist financing are offered to the commercial industry so as to help them understand and comply properly with the up-to-date legislation and requirements with the aim of facilitating the investigation process and enhancing overall efficiency; product safety seminars are organized to promote traders’ awareness of the statutory requirements on consumer protection legislation.
 In addition, Customs officers often act as guest speakers in seminars held by shipping associations to brief the traders on Customs clearance procedures, and deliver speeches and presentations at various international and local conferences as well as seminars relating to intellectual property rights protection.

-Newspapers, Television and Radio
+MASS MEDIANewspapers, Television and Radio

-18. Press releases are normally issued through the HKSAR Government Information Services to the local media and news agencies.
+17. Hong Kong Customs announces changes or implementation of new Customs laws or procedures through the mass media, such as newspapers, television and radio.
+Whenever there is a need, it will conduct press conference for information dissemination.
+Hong Kong Customs also meets the press annually to report on the department’s performance in the previous year.18.
+Press releases are normally issued through the HKSAR Government Information Services to the local media and news agencies.
 For major issues, news conferences or media briefings are held in addition to the press release.
 The types of information that are disseminated via the media include changes in Customs law, policy, procedures or administrative requirements.
 Interdiction of Customs offences, seizure and arrest of goods and persons, and prosecution of cases are also reported by the mass media.

-19. The mass media of the HKSAR run reports and programmes on special subjects and current affairs.
+Others19.
+The mass media of the HKSAR run reports and programmes on special subjects and current affairs.
 These programmes, usually in the form of special interviews or panel discussions, provide the HKSAR government departments with additional avenues to publicise major issues or explain new policies or new legislation.
 Hong Kong Customs also utilises these channels for information dissemination.

 INFORMATION DISSEMINATION INSTRUMENTS OF THE DIRECTORATE GENERAL OF CUSTOMS & EXCISE